-So, finally the long running speculation can end.
-The Amiga ‘mini’ is coming, in the form of a miniaturised Amiga 500 called ‘The A500 Mini’.
-It comes from the same company that produced the C64 mini, Retro Games Ltd. and it’s already available to pre-order.
+So, finally, the long-running speculation can end.
+The Amiga ‘mini’ is here, in the form of a miniaturised Amiga 500 called ‘The A500 Mini’.
+It comes from the same company that produced the C64 mini, Retro Games Ltd and is now available to order.

-The A500 Mini is promoted as being available early 2022, it is available now at many retailers to pre-order including Amazon – Check out the Amazon Pre-order availability here.
+The A500 Mini is available now at many retailers to pre-order including Amazon – Check out the Amazon availability here.

 What games does the A500 Mini have?

-It will come with 25 games preinstalled, 12 of which have already been confirmed:-
+It will come with 25 games preinstalled, including:-

 - Alien Breed 3D